Zev Handel's TimesPinyin Keyboard Layout

 Double-click the downloaded .zip file.
 This will create a new folder with two files in it.
 The ReadMe file details the keystroke combinations for the keyboard layout.

-Open the International panel in System Preferences, choose the Input Menu tab, locate TimesPinyin (it should be in alphabetical order right above Turkish), and enable it.
+Open the Language & Text panel in System Preferences, choose the Input Sources tab, locate TimesPinyin (it should be in alphabetical order right above Turkish), and enable it.
+(Note that on older systems, like the one pictured below, the panel is named International and the tab is named Input Menu.)

 International Preference Panel